aleroses/English/Others/vocabulary.md

 - All right.
 Bueno.
 - Was there an accident? ¿Hubo un accidente?
 - How's it going at work? ¿Cómo te va en el trabajo?
+- Sorry, I didn't look at the calendar.
+Lo siento, yo no miré el calendario.

 ## Anki